inpsyde/composer-asset-compiler/README.md

 ## Processed lock file

-After a dependency has been successfully processed by the plugin, a file named `.composer_compiled_assets` is created in dependency root folder.
+After a package has been successfully processed by the plugin, a file named `.composer_compiled_assets` is created in package root folder.

 This file contains an hash calculated from: